ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/2-detection/Social-bots.md

 ![Botometer assessment](/assets/img/botometer-validation.png)

 Botometer seems to have more certainty than our human classifiers, however it also had [seven more weeks](#limitations) worth of data to assess the accounts.
-Due to this time difference in assessment, we cannot conclude as to the global reliability of Botometer.
-We can however see that the classification of “obviously inauthentic” accounts seems to be as properly made by Botometer as it is by humans.
+Due to this time difference in assessment, we cannot conclude on the global reliability of Botometer.
+We can however see that the classification of “undoubtedly inauthentic” accounts seems to be quite as accurately made by Botometer as it is by humans.

 ### 2. TruthNest